Borrowing and Lending

 Photocopies of articles are provided in lieu of loaning journal volumes and/or issues.
 A maximum of 30 pages or no more than 4 articles, whichever may be less, may be requested in a calendar year.

 Nevada newspaper microfilm lending is limited to the collection on hand of duplicate copies.

 Monographs are lent through Interlibrary Loan for six weeks use.
 Two week renewals of monographs are allowed if they have not been requested by a Nevada State Library, Archives, and Public Records patron.

 Overdue notices are sent on items that are not returned.
 Borrowing libraries will be billed for replacement cost of material that is two months overdue.

-Borrowing privileges may be revoked if an institution consistently damages or fails to replace lost Nevada State Library, Archives, and Public Records material or if restrictions placed on borrowed items are ignored.
+Borrowing privileges may be revoked if an individual or institution consistently damages or fails to replace lost Nevada State Library, Archives, and Public Records material or if restrictions placed on borrowed items are ignored.

 The copyright law of the United States (United States Code: Title 17) governs the making of photocopies or other reproductions of copyrighted material.
 Some material may not be available due to copyright restrictions.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.